If you are planning a trip to Egypt and want to know where to get the best views of the Pyramids of Giza, we have some great spots for you to try.

 About Our Visit

 We visited Egypt in December 2019.
 To visit Cairo, Giza, and the Pyramids of Giza, we hired the tour company Egypt Tailor Made.
-We had a driver and a guide (thank you Laila!) who helped arrange our camel rides, tickets, and provided our transportation.
-Click here to learn more about Egypt Tailor Made.
+We had a driver and a guide who helped arrange our experience, tickets, and provided our transportation.

 What do you think is the best view of the Pyramids of Giza?
 Let us know in the comment section below.